The Biltmore Bank of Arizona

 Retired Electrical Engineer/Meteorologist, Buckeye

-"As a son of Arizona, I know we have no greater resource than our sun.
+"As a son of Arizona, I know we have no greater resource than the sun.
 Republicans want the freedom to make the best choice and the competition to drive down rates.That choice may mean they save money, and with solar that is the case.
-Solar companies have a track record of aggressively reducing costs in Arizona.
+Solar companies have a track record of aggressively reducing costs in America.
 We can't let solar energy - and all its advantages and benefits it provides us - be pushed aside by monopolies wanting to limit energy choice.
 That's not the conservative way and it's not the American way."

 Barry Goldwater Jr.